alex/what-happens-when/README.rst

   is running on PHP, the server uses PHP to interpret the index file, and streams the output to the client.

+The "HTTP protocol" and "HTTP Server Request Handle" explained how the browser communicates with the web server using the HTTP protocol.
+It involves sending HTTP requests to the server and receiving responses.
+The server handles these requests, processes them, and returns the requested resources, such as HTML pages, CSS files, and more.

 Behind the scenes of the Browser
 ----------------------------------